Phillip Ward

-Phillip Eugene Ward (born November 1, 1974) is a former American football linebacker in the National Football League for the Indianapolis Colts, St. Louis Rams and New Orleans Saints.
+Phillip Eugene Ward (born November 1, 1974) is an American former professional football linebacker in the National Football League (NFL) for the Indianapolis Colts, St. Louis Rams and New Orleans Saints.
 He also was a member of the Berlin Thunder in NFL Europe.
 He was signed by the Indianapolis Colts as an undrafted free agent in 1997.
 He played college football at UCLA.

-Early years
+Early life

 Ward attended Pius X High School.
 As a senior, he broke his wrist and only played in 4 games.
 He also practiced baseball and basketball.

 He accepted a football scholarship from UCLA.
 As a redshirt freshman, he was a backup at linebacker.
 As a sophomore, he was named a starter at outside linebacker, tallying 56 tackles (sixth on the team), 7.5 sacks (second on the team) and 12.5 tackles for loss (second on the team).

 As a junior, the team changed to a 4-3 defense and he became a starter at defensive end.
 He was limited with a knee injury and missed 2 games.
 The change wasn't a good position fit and his stats dropped to 27 tackles and one sack.

 As a senior, he was a starter at outside linebacker, posting 60 tackles (second on the team) and 11 tackles for loss.
 Against the University of Michigan, he had 8 tackles and 2 interceptions, one of them was Tom Brady's first college football pass, which he returned for a 42-yard touchdown.

 Professional career

 Indianapolis Colts

-Ward was signed as an undrafted free agent by the Indianapolis Colts after the 1997 NFL Draft.
+Ward was signed as an undrafted free agent by the Indianapolis Colts after the 1997 NFL draft.
 He spent the first 9 games of the season on the injured reserve list.
 He was waived on November 4.